VerosK/ansible-acme-sh/README.md

 This role sets-up [acme.sh][acme] on the target host.
 The role does not generate any certificates (yet).

-It's more proof of concept.
+It's started as proof of concept but I've found myself to use it for more than two years.

 Role Variables